lthms/keyr/README.md

 WantedBy=sway-session.target
 ```

+Prior to starting this service, `systemctl --user import-environment`
+shall be run.

 `keyrd` does only one thing: it counts.
 It does not deal with
 persistence.
 This part is achieved by `keyr-sync`.

-You need to
-execute `keyr-sync` regularly.
+You need to execute `keyr-sync` regularly.
 If you use
 [waybar](https://github.com/Alexays/Waybar), you can use the `custom`
 module to that end.